It isn’t a typical nine-to-five job and logistics professionals have to deal with issues as they arise.

 Logistics graduate schemes in the retail industry

 Most graduates enter logistics through a retailer’s specialist logistics graduate scheme.
-These are available with most large retailers, such as Morrisons and Marks & Spencer.
+These are available with many large retailers, such as Morrisons and Lidl.
 On such training schemes, graduates often work across different areas of logistics to get a varied experience.
 You might spend time working with the shift manager, for example, or you might do a rotation in transport management.

 At the end of your training you will normally be given the opportunity to choose your preferred area of work.
-The majority of graduate schemes work on the premise that you will eventually take on a management role; however, there is no guarantee that this will happen straight away – it very much depends on how you have performed during your training period and whether the right opportunities arise.
+The majority of graduate schemes work on the premise that you will eventually take on a management role; however, how soon this will happen depends on the specific scheme, how you have performed during your training period and whether the right opportunities arise.

 In logistics generally there is a lot of opportunity for progression.
 As a fairly new manager, you might be managing a small warehouse or a section of a distribution centre, for example.
 Eventually you could be responsible for overseeing the logistics across an entire region, and supervising thousands of employees.
 Your career progression will be enhanced if you remain as flexible as possible, particularly with regards to working location.